 Do you think Routific is terrific?
-Or do you need something with a little bit more edge?
+Or you need some other route planning software with a little bit more edge?

 We’ve put this delivery management and route optimisation platform up against the three best Routific competitors we could find.
 We’ve scored them against five sets of criteria and explained who we think they’re suitable for.